-Your pharmacy benefit is the part of your Virginia Premier health insurance.
+Your pharmacy benefit is part of your Virginia Premier health insurance.

 Some covered drugs may have additional requirements or limits on coverage, which may include: